The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 True Neutral

 Good, Evil, Law, and Chaos all have their place in the natural order.
-Each equally has their own usefulness and purpose.
+Each equally has its own usefulness and purpose.
 Maintaining the balance of nature and the self leads to the unity of matter, mind, and spirit.
 Following one’s own path and minding one’s own affairs is essential to self-actualization.
-Worrying about others and meddling in their affairs creates problems that threaten to unbalance the whole system.
+Worrying about others and meddling in their affairs creates problems that threaten to unbalance the system as a whole.

 Neutral societies always pursue self-interest.
 Rules and regulations are few, and those that exist help maintain the balance of the group or natural order.
 They favor no single mode of organization or governance, as each group possesses its own unique system.
 These societies keep cooperation and conflict with other groups to a minimum, preferring self-sufficiency.
 They form alliances with other groups only when forces threaten their self-interest and harmony.